Fight Age Verification

 Why ID checks miss the point

 Children should be protected online.
-But the answer cannot be to make ID checks the key to reading, learning, creating, or joining communities.
+But the answer cannot be to make ID checks the key to seeking support, learning, creating, or taking part in digital spaces.

 What is the problem?